mockoon/mockoon.com/content/docs/templating.md

 Mockoon also supports the following helpers which can return entering requests information:

-- `body 'path' 'default value'`:
+- `body 'path' 'default value' false|true`:
   - get the value at a given `path` from the request body if the entering `Content-Type` is set to `application/json` or `application/x-www-form-urlencoded`.
 The `path` takes the following form `key.0.key.5.key`.
 The syntax is based on [NPM **object-path** package](https://www.npmjs.com/package/object-path).
 For both JSON and form params bodies, full objects or arrays can be retrieved by the helper.
   - The full request's raw body can also be fetched when the `path` is omitted (`{{body}}`) independently from the request's `Content-Type`.
   - If no value is present at the requested `path`, the default value will be used.
+  - A third parameter (boolean) can be set to true to returns a stringified value even if it's a primitive.
-- `queryParam 'path' 'default value'`:
+- `queryParam 'path' 'default value' false|true`:
   - get the value at a given `path` from the request's query string.
 Complex query strings with arrays and objects are supported.
 The `path` takes the following form `key.0.key.5.key`.
 The syntax is based on [NPM **object-path** package](https://www.npmjs.com/package/object-path).
 Full objects or arrays can be retrieved by the helper.
   - The full query string object can also be fetched when the `path` is omitted (`{{queryParam}}`).
 It will be stringified and can be used in a JSON body for example.
   - If there is no value at the requested `path`, the default value will be used.
+  - A third parameter (boolean) can be set to true to returns a stringified value even if it's a primitive.
 - `urlParam 'paramName1'`: get a param from the URL `/:paramName1/:paramName2`.
 - `cookie 'cookie_name' 'default value'`: get the content of a cookie or a default value if the cookie is not present.
 - `header 'Header-Name' 'default value'`: get content from any request header or a default value if header is not present.